 Section 11.
 Temporary Leave

 Temporary Leave from CSU including, but not limited to, co-ops, internships, or study abroad, will not affect an On-Campus Member’s status in NRHH.
-In the case of a temporary leave, the Member shall notify the Vice President of Administration and Retention in writing to detail the reason and duration of the Temporary Leave.
+In the case of a temporary leave, the Member shall notify the Vice President of Recognition and Service in writing to detail the reason and duration of the Temporary Leave.

 Section 12.
 Removal of Inducted Members

-The Removal of Inducted Members may be enacted if a Member can no longer meet the NRHH Membership Duties and Requirements.
+The Removal of Inducted Members may be enacted if a member can no longer meet the NRHH Membership Duties and Requirements.
 NRHH reserves the discretion to submit removal requests for any number of Members.

-A member shall be notified if they are being considered for Removal and given a discussion for improvement.
-The member will be reevaluated for removal three (3) months after notification to decide about proceeding with Removal.
+A member shall be notified if they are being considered for removal and given a discussion for improvement.
+The member will be reevaluated for removal three (3) months after notification to decide about proceeding with removal.

 A Member who requests Removal must have a discussion with the President and Advisors before proceeding with the process.
 Adequate written notice is required at least seven days (7) before the Member is to be removed.